 Dry Mount, 250x Mary Ann Booth

 The slide is labeled “Scales of Mosquito — dry.”
-The word “dry” indicates the specimen is not embedded in a mounting medium, such as. balsam.
-A mountant not only preserves the slide’s subject but also serves as the adhesive securing the coverslip to the slide.
+The word “dry” indicates the specimen is not embedded in a mounting medium. balsam.
+The mountant not only preserves a slide’s subject but also serves as the adhesive securing the coverslip to the slide.
 To attach the coverslip securely to a dry mount, Booth used a thick, red lacquer, to ring the edge of the coverslip (Fig. 19).
 A more common practice at the time for holding dry mounts together was to use a square coverslip and wrap the slide, the coverslip, and the specimen together with a glue-coated paper.
-A circular opening cut in the paper, on top of and below the specimen, allowed for viewing the specimen.
-Most professional microscope slide preparers used custom printed, decorative slide wrapping paper (Fig 20).
+A circular opening was cut in the paper, on top of and below the specimen, to allow viewing of the specimen.
+Most professional microscope slide preparers used custom-printed, decorative slide wrapping paper (Fig. 20).
 There are no paper-wrapped slides by Mary Ann Booth in the collection.
 If she ever used the technique, such slides are rare.
-Booth’s mosquito scale slides raised the question in the American Monthly Microscopical Journal as to how she managed to arranged the tiny specimens so evenly.
+Booth’s mosquito scale slides raised the question in the American Monthly Microscopical Journal as to how she managed to arrange the tiny specimens so evenly.

 CRYSTALS OF ANTIPYRININ